 If your dog is new to raw food, transition slowly.
 The complete transition can often be accomplished within a week; however, the key is to go slowly, as you would with any dietary change.
 Puppies can generally transition over the course of a few days, as they typically have healthier digestive systems than older dogs.
 The older the dog, the longer you should take to transition to the new raw diet.

 To start, we recommend fasting your dog for a half day to a full day prior to the first meal to insure a good appetite, and then feed a little bit to see how he or she handles the fresh food.
 If all is well, continue replacing a little bit of the original diet with the new raw diet.

 Monitor your pet.
 If your pet experiences loose stools, wait until the stool is firm to continue the transition.

 You want your pet to enjoy their meals as much as you do, right?
-Don’t worry—our B.A.R.F.-friendly products are made from recipes designed to both fuel and delight your dog.
-Check out some of our most popular raw options:
+Don’t worry—Raw Bistro's B.A.R.F.-friendly products are made from recipes designed to both fuel and delight your dog.